valiantlynx/manga-site/README.md

-# Anime Watching Website
+# Animevariant Manga

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Description
-The Anime Watching Website is a platform where users can stream and watch their favorite anime series and episodes.
-It provides a user-friendly interface and features to enhance the anime-watching experience.
+Animevariant Manga is a platform where users can read manga online for free.

 ## Table of Contents
 - [Installation](#installation)